AdobeDocs/commerce-extensibility/src/pages/webhooks/use-cases.md

 </method>
 ```

-The payload received by third-party endpoint based on the configured list of fields:
+The third-party endpoint receives the following payload, which is based on the configured list of fields:

 ```json
 {